corinna-walter/customersegmentation-project/README.md

 Open the Jupyter Notebook [[here](customer_segmentation.ipynb)]

 ### Related Projects
 For the dataset used in this project, we have created a ETL pipeline.
 Please visit my [[ETL Pipeline Repository](https://github.com/corinna-walter/etl-pipeline)].
-"# customersegmentation-project"